(This information is based on current peer reviewed research. I will update when there are new developments.)

 To help improve nutrition you can add some chia seeds to your water.
 It is rich in omega-3 fatty acids, protein, iron, calcium, potassium, zinc, vitamins & antioxidants.

 Stick to your regular, healthy diet.
 Do not make big changes to your diet the weeks before the race.
 You should aim for about 5 – 8 grams of carbohydrates per kg of bodyweight per day, and 1 – 1.6 grams of protein.

 Do not load your body with large amounts of carbs the night before the race.
 You might end up feeling bloated the next morning.
 Anxiety about the race can also impact digestion, adding to your discomfort.

 You may want to add Rooibos tea to your diet at some point.
 It is a natural bronchodilator – helps you breath easier.

-Tea made from Mullein flowers and leafs helps clear congestion in the lungs and soothes irritated mucus membranes.
+Tea made from Mullein flowers helps clear congestion in the lungs and soothes irritated mucous membranes.
 It is also an anti-inflammatory.